jedjoud10/cflake-engine/README.md

 They act a *pointer* of some sort that will fetch data from somewhere else.
 This alleviates the problem of having random data scattered in memory and having separate handles for them and such.

-Entities can be created and destroyed using the ``Scene`` resource that is automatically added into the scene if the ``scene`` system is enabled (check ``EnabledSystems``).
+Entities can be created and destroyed using the ``Scene`` resource that is automatically added into the world.
 More so, entities can have data linked to them through ``Component``s.
 An entity could have up to 32 components linked to it at the same time (if the "extend-bitmasks" feature is enabled, this gets bumped up to 64 max components)

 ## Components
 Components are what actually store the data for a specified entity.
 Components are all stored within an ``Archetype``, which is a deisng/optimization that certain ECS implementation use for faster iteration speeds at the cost for slower insertion / removal speeds.
 Components can be inserted into the scene using the ``Scene::insert()`` function, which takes in a ``Bundle`` parameter that contains a tuple of different components.
 Components can also be removed from entities using ``EntryMut``, which is a mutable access to an entity's components directly.